port-labs/port-docs/docs/guides/all/setup-dora-metrics-benchmark.md

 # DORA metrics benchmark

-In this guide, we will extend the work from the [DORA Metrics guide](/guides/all/setup-dora-metrics) by implementing scorecards to benchmark your services against the industry-standard DORA metrics.
+In this guide,
+we will extend the work from the [DORA Metrics guide](/guides/all/setup-dora-metrics) by implementing scorecards to benchmark your services against the industry-standard DORA metrics, as detailed in the [official DORA report (2024)](https://dora.dev/research/2024/).
 This allows you to evaluate your services' performance levels and identify areas for improvement.

 DORA metrics are essential for measuring the efficiency and effectiveness of your software delivery performance.